|

 generator is not able to produce enough chlorine to maintain

 a proper Free Chlorine level.
-It is a matter of playing
+It is

-.
+catch up.
 The phosphates are not helping the situation

 either: they act as a fertilizer and promote algae growth.